 8. Medications to Prevent Excess Sweating

 Home remedies and medications can also come in handy during your battle against perspiration.
 It’s important to remember, all you need to do is find the right combination of sweat-reducing methods for your body.
-Once you do, excessive sweating will rarely cross your mind.
+Once you do, over sweating will rarely cross your mind.

 What Medications Can Stop Sweat?

 If you prefer to use medication to stop sweating, it’s an available option.
 You should talk to your doctor to determine which type of medication is right for you.
 In most cases, you have an option of either an oral or topical treatment.